oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/styles/index.md

 The `ResetContainer` component is defined using the `styled` function from the `styled-components` library.
 This component is used to reset the default styles for HTML elements and apply the theme variables defined in this file.
 The component takes several props, including `$useTheme`, `$useMode`, and `$customTheme`, which can be used to customize the theme of the modal.

-Overall, this file provides a flexible and customizable way to define themes for the modal component used in the Alephium project.
+Overall, this file provides a flexible and customizable way to define themes for the modal component used in the Oxygenium project.
 Developers can use the pre-defined color schemes or define their own custom themes by passing in values for the `$customTheme` prop.
 ## Questions:
  1. What is the purpose of this file?
 - This file contains theme variables for a modal and creates CSS styles for different themes.